-Before disconnecting service to a residential customer between October 15 and April 15, an electric cooperative must provide:
+Before disconnecting service to a residential customer between October 15 and April 15, an electric cooperative must provide: These are provided to each member in a special insert with your monthly bill and available on our website.

-- 1. A notice of the proposed disconnection; This is the RED disconnect notice on your monthly bill - 2.
+- 1. A notice of the proposed disconnection; \This is the RED disconnect notice on your monthly bill. - 2.
 A list of energy assistance providers; - 3.
 Forms on which to declare an inability to pay; and - 4.
 A statement explaining available time-payment plans and other options to secure continued utility service.